 Each local situation will be different, so students should consult the hub educational institution, district, or pastor.
 Costs are kept at a minimum in order to cover expenses.

 What courses are required?

-The Asia-Pacific validated Course of Study is made of 24 courses.
-The names of these courses may be slightly different, depending on the Field and language.
+The Asia-Pacific Regional has develop a core curriculum of 24 courses.
+The names and content of these courses may be slightly different in each location, depending on the field, language, and educational provider.
 You may click on any course to be taken to a website with the syllabus and learning materials.